Zoom in the LMS

 Record and publish your Zoom session in the LMS

 When scheduling your session, you can choose to record the meeting automatically.
 If you didn't apply this setting, you can choose to record once the session starts by clicking Record and selecting Record to the Cloud (recommended option).
-If you have chosen to record your session to the cloud, you will be emailed a link to your recording files (note there may be a delay on all recordings during busy periods).
-The email will be sent from Cloudstor (AARNet Cloud Recordings).
+This option will automatically create a copy of the recording in your Echo360/Lecture Capture Library.